millerchangym/mathstatsmusicblog-preproduction/content/authors/admin/_index.md

 I hold a M.S.
 Statistics from [Iowa State University](https://www.iastate.edu/) and a B.S.
 Mathematics (Statistics emphasis) from the [University of Wisconsin -- Eau Claire](https://www.uwec.edu/).
 I have worked in life insurance, electronic health records, and marketing, with the bulk of my professional experience in education (actuarial, K-12, and higher education).
 My [masters creative component](https://lib.dr.iastate.edu/creativecomponents/534/) was on optimal block sizes for block bootstrapping of long-memory time series.
 I have also taken PhD-level coursework in [measure-theoretic probability](https://en.wikipedia.org/wiki/Probability_theory#Measure-theoretic_probability_theory).

-My degree at the University of Wisconsin -- Eau Claire also included a music minor.
-My primary interests in music are transcription, analysis of post-tonal music of the late 19th century (e.g., Ravel, Prokofiev, Stravinsky), and the intersection of mathematics and music.
-I am also a hobby piano player: I own a Kawai CA67.
+In music, my primary interests are transcription, analysis of post-tonal music of the late 19th century (e.g., Ravel, Prokofiev, Stravinsky), and the intersection of mathematics and music.